howerj/liblisp/liblisp.md

         pi                 The mathematical constant pi
         e                  Euler's number

-* \*have-compile\*

-This is 't if the run time C compiler is available (backed by the Tiny C Compiler), this is '() if it is not available.
-This feature currently is not stable.

 * \*have-line\*

 This is 't if the line editor functions and variables are available,